LaSTiqq/Coffee-united-people-2.0/README.md

 - Fixed some incorrect alert messages according to what user did wrong exactly
 - Added Bootstrap alerts instead of default JavaScript alerts at login and register
 - Moved all client-side to [Vite](https://vitejs.dev/) react app, returning back later is possible if some errors appears
+- Implemented [Redux](https://react-redux.js.org/) instead of Context Hook to prevent accesing protected pages, stay logged in if page reloads

 ## What are expected further

-- Discovered that server-side cookie clearing don't work on client-side.
-Searching for fix..
-- Expand user model to more detailed profile (e-mail, avatar etc.)
+- Expand user model to more detailed profile (email, age etc.)
 - Add accordingly deletion and editing functionalities to an existing users
 - Add verification for password complexity requirements
+- Refactor as much as possible both server-side and client-side code
+- Explore and implement [TypeScript](https://www.typescriptlang.org/) (maybe)
 - Explore and implement [MUI](https://mui.com/) instead of Bootstrap (maybe)
-- Explore and implement [Redux](https://react-redux.js.org/) (maybe)
-- Explore and implement [TypeScript](https://www.typescriptlang.org/) (maybe)
 - and more..

 ## Technologies used